 Ensure they also have quality protocols in place for maintaining strong data security, connectivity, and disaster recovery plans.

 If it helps, you can also consider having a third party audit your cloud providers, ensuring they comply with your industry’s security standards.
-End-to-end encryption is also a common solution among users to minimize the risk of a data breach.
+End-to-end encryption is also a common solution among users to minimise the risk of a data breach.

 Of course, do your part in updating in-house software and operating systems.
 Outdated applications can put you at greater risk of a compromise, despite the above safeguards.